 Still, after I’d given myself a few days to chill I started to realise just how much I need these few months downtime.
 Over the past 12 months I’ve gone from never being sick to constantly getting hit with the flu, despite the endless batches of ‘tour medicine’ that I force-feed the band and myself on tour (raw garlic, ginger & chilli in honey - get on it) and the copious amounts of echinacea and green tea that we live off (between gins).
 It’s also a challenge to work on the road - like all managers you get it done but having some time and space to plan out the next 12 months for the band and come up with some outrageous ideas is a rare treat.

-I’ve learned a lot about touring over the past few years, and am pretty careful now with how I plan and book tours for the band.
+I’ve learned a lot about touring over the past few years, and am pretty careful now with how I plan tours and organise logistics for the band.
 It’s tempting to look for the cheapest options - those 6am flights, the shitty tour vans and the accom that doesn’t quite have enough beds - especially on tours where the budget is a little tighter than you want.
 But having made that mistake once in the past with the first band I managed (leaving a venue at 1am and heading to the airport at 4am is no joke - sorry guys) and seeing the terrible effect that touring in that manner has on artists, I now always have the bands’ comfort and mental health as my top priority.
 Sometimes that means flying them a day early to avoid a hectic day of travel on a show day.
 Sometimes that means booking an extra night so they can go straight into their accom from the airport if we can’t avoid an early flight.
 It always means booking accommodation as close to the venue as possible to maximise chill time and minimise travel.
 And sometimes it means booking everyone a massage on the band account when we’ve been on the road for a month with some big shows to go.